FOUNDER, EXECUTIVE DIRECTOR

 VICE PRESIDENT, DIRECTOR OF MARKETING

 Anna Ress is a lifelong musician, a violinist and all-around music junkie.
 A writer and strategist specializing in campaigns, branding, leader communication, public relations and media relations, Anna is heading up our board marketing committee .
 By bringing music into the classrooms, GITC blends two of her greatest passions: learning at all ages, and the power of music to connect people.
 Currently Anna serves as a Corporate Communications Manager for Intuit, Inc. In addition to her work with Guitars in the Classroom, she volunteers with international humanitarian organizations and educational programs in her own community.
 Her music blog,Grab Me by the Ears, features artist interviews, concert reviews and other music news.
-In March, 2013, Anna was elected unanimously to the board position of Secretary.
+Anna and her husband, Harry Finkel (GITC Counsel) are the proud parents of two wonderful young children.

 Janet Godin works with her husband, Robert Godin who founded Godin Guitars over 40 years ago.
 Based in Montreal, Quebec, Godin Guitars has 5 factories in Quebec and 1 factory in New Hampshire with over 600 employees crafting acoustic and electric guitars under the brands: Godin, Seagull, Simon & Patrick, Norman, Art & Lutherie, and La Patrie.